 🏠 ADU Guide

-ADU (Accessory Dwelling Unit) inspections in Los Angeles follow the same LADBS framework as any construction project, but the scope is typically smaller and more predictable.
-A new-build ADU usually requires 10–14 inspections.
+ADU inspections follow the same LADBS framework as any residential project, but the scope is smaller and more predictable.
+A new-build ADU typically requires 10–14 inspections.
 Garage conversions require fewer since foundation and framing work may be minimal.
+You know this.

-Requires full sequence: grading, foundation, slab, framing, all rough-ins, insulation, drywall, and finals.
-Typically 12–14 inspections total.
+Full sequence: grading, foundation, slab, framing, all rough-ins, insulation, drywall, and finals.
+Typically 12–14 inspections.
+The framing inspection has the highest failure rate — prepare accordingly.

 🔨 Garage Conversion

 Often skips grading, foundation, and slab.
 Starts at framing modifications.
-Typically 8–10 inspections depending on scope of structural changes.
+Typically 8–10 inspections depending on scope.
+Watch for Title 24 energy compliance — it catches a lot of conversions.

 Complete ADU Inspection Sequence